oracle-livelabs/sprints/cloud-database-service/sprint-basedb-customimage/sprint-basedb-customimage.md

-# How do I Create a Custom Database Software Image in Oracle Base Database Service.
+# How do I Create a Custom Database Software Image in Oracle Base Database Service?
 Duration: 10 minutes

 You can create a Custom Database Software Image using the OCI Console: